 An under-performing marketing program can be a barrier to success.
 When marketing isn’t helping to increase brand awareness, build relationships with prospects, enhance expert positioning and generate meaningful results for a business, companies often reallocate resources to other, higher value activities.
 Before making the decision to reallocate resources, it is important to dig deep and uncover the root cause of non-performance – what is stopping your marketing from working effectively?
 Let’s take a look at some of the common barriers that impede the performance of marketing campaigns.

 Your brand is the foundation of your marketing program.
 Much like a house, if the foundation isn’t strong, the structure built upon it will not be strong either.
 If you are not presenting a unified brand image across all of your marketing channels, it is challenging to market your business or nonprofit effectively.
 When your image and messaging aren’t consistent, stakeholders become confused.
 And, when prospective clients, in particular, aren’t perfectly clear about who you are, what you do, who you serve and why it matters, lead generation suffers and marketing problems begin to morph into sales problems.
 Worried you may have some consistency gaps across your marketing channels?
-Download our brand consistency checklist today.
+Learn how to improve brand consistency.

 Your website needs to be responsive